TakechanBana/battle-spot-stats/README.md

 # battle-spot-stats
 Shows usage data from the Pokemon Global Link.
-Currently only grabs data from the special ladder (VGC16)
+Currently only grabs data from the special ladder (VGC16).
+Demo at http://kdjin.me/battle-spot-stats

 # debugging
 npm install, then npm run dev.
 Then go to localhost:8080!